ppy/osu-wiki/news/2018-09-19-the-qat-gazette-september-2018.md

 As you may have already guessed from this article, we are now graced to have the presence of [Kibbleru](https://osu.ppy.sh/users/3193504) within our ranks!
 After two months in the former Beatmap Appreciation Team, followed by a further three years of experience in the Beatmap Nomination Group, he has made the next step at last and will join the QAT, assisting the osu! division in their efforts to maintain high levels of beatmap quality and Nominator proficiency.

-Lest we forget about [-Kazu-](https://osu.ppy.sh/users/920861) also!
-With seven months in the Beatmap Nominators and seven *years* of experience in osu!taiko, he too has taken the plunge in order to share his vast experience in assisting with disqualifications and Beatmap Nominator applications to support the ever increasing size of the osu!taiko mapping scene.
+Also joining us last month was veteran modder [-Kazu-](https://osu.ppy.sh/users/920861)!
+With seven months of service in the Beatmap Nominators and seven *years* of experience in osu!taiko, he too has taken the plunge in order to share his vast experience in assisting with disqualifications and Beatmap Nominator applications to support the ever increasing size of the osu!taiko mapping scene.

 ### Quality Assurance Team retirements